Jutta Sperling

 I teach a variety of courses on the history of medieval and early modern Europe (ca. 1000-1800), with a special interest in Renaissance and Baroque visual culture; gender, family and the law in the wider Mediterranean; body history; Catholicism; and late medieval and early modern Ethiopian History.
 I integrate bodies of knowledge from different disciplines such as art history, religious history, social and cultural history, the history of medicine, legal history, queer studies, and postcolonial studies.
 Recent courses include “Renaissance Bodies;” “Women’s Writing, Art, and Music in Medieval and Early Modern Europe (ca. 1100-1800);” “The Virgin Mary;” “Law, Family, and Sexuality in the Wider Mediterranean (ca. 1300-1800);” “Queering the Renaissance;” “Venice, Perfect City;” “Nuns, Saints, and Mystics;” “Decolonial and Colonial Archives: Historical Research Methods;” in addition to survey courses on Medieval and Renaissance history.

-Past and Current Research Interests:
+Current and Past Research Interests:

 Selected Publications: